Snowshoe: Post-American-contact

-Commercial double-pointed snowshoes; note coarse construction.

 Another variant, the "bearpaw", ends in a curved heel instead of a tail.
 While many early enthusiasts found this more difficult to learn on, as they were thicker in the middle and rather cumbersome, they did have the advantage of being easier to pack and nimbler in tight spaces.
 Two forms of traditional bearpaw snowshoes developed: an eastern version used by "spruce gummers" consisting of an oval frame with wooden cross braces, and a western version with a rounded triangular frame and no wooden bracing.

 Traditional snowshoes are made of a single strip of some tough wood, usually white ash, curved round and fastened together at the ends and supported in the middle by a light cross-bar.
 The space within the frame is filled with a close webbing of dressed caribou or neat's-hide strips, leaving a small opening just behind the cross-bar for the toe of the moccasined foot.
 They are fastened to the moccasin by leather thongs, sometimes by buckles.
 Such shoes are still made and sold by native peoples.

 Compared to modern Indigenous-made snowshoes, wood-and-rawhide snowshoes mass-produced by Europeans tend to have looser, simpler webbing, with wider rawhide strips, as this is cheaper to make.
 However, this may reduce the floatation and let the shoes sink in powder.